 The HandyPod – an innovative wastewater treatment technology pioneered by Wetlands Work, Ltd. for floating, flood prone communities and all challenging sanitation environments.

 Wetlands Work, Ltd. (WW!) has introduced the HandyPod wastewater treatment system to floating schools and households in 13 floodplain and floating communities in Cambodia and Myanmar.
 Promoting a new technology and product is a major challenge as it requires new behaviors in economically vulnerable communities.
 There’s never, anywhere, been an appropriate alternative to open water and open field defecation in floating and flood prone communities.
-To introduce the HandyPod technology, WW! has developed a complement of strategies.
+To introduce the HandyPod technology, WW! has developed a complement of strategies for use in extremely under-developed communities.
 One of these is to engage the village’s floating schools – both teachers and students, beginning with the installation of HandyPod sanitation and the provision of hand washing facilities, then teacher hygiene training and follow-up programming.
 Next, local entrepreneurs are trained to make and market it, and a ‘sanitation raffle’ event is held where 7% of the households win a HandyPod by a lucky draw.
 We have found that this successfully creates demand for sanitation within the community.

 WW!’s HandyPod is appropriate for almost all challenging sanitation environments, including floating, flood prone, high groundwater table, beach sand and impermeable soil (rock/clay) environments.
 The “Pod” features minimum to no maintenance, excellent treatment, easy assembly, long life use, stability in extreme storm events, and no moving parts, no odor, no mosquitoes, and no chemical or electrical inputs.
 It is a desirable product that, with provision by local businesses and with smart subsidy financing programs for economically poor households, can enable wide adoption of sanitation in challenging environments.